A. S. Byatt: Early life

-Personal life
+Personal life and death

 Byatt married Ian Charles Rayner Byatt in 1959 and moved to Durham.
-They had a daughter together, as well as a son, Charles, who was killed by a drunk-driver at the age of 11 whilst walking home from school.
-She spoke of her son's death and its influence on her lecturing and subsequent career after publishing The Children's Book, in which the image of a dead child features: Byatt said she wished to become a full-time writer, but "if I had a job we could send my son to a fee-paying school.
-My son got killed on Frank Kermode's doorstep, the day I accepted the job more or less — so there was no point in having the job except what else was I going to do".
-Byatt stayed in the job for "as long as he had lived, which was 11 years", then, she said, "it was like being released from a spell".
-She came to regard her academic career "very symbolically".
+They had a daughter together, as well as a son, Charles, who was killed by a drunk-driver at the age of 11 while walking home from school.
+She spoke of her son's death and its influence on her lecturing and subsequent career after publishing The Children's Book, in which the image of a dead child features.
+She came to regard her academic career symbolically.
 She later wrote the poem "Dead Boys".
 The marriage was dissolved in 1969.
-Byatt has two daughters with her second husband, Peter Duffy.
+Later that year, Byatt married Peter Duffy, and they had two daughters.

-Byatt's relationship with her sister Margaret Drabble has sometimes been strained due to the presence of autobiographical elements in both their writing.
-While their relationship is no longer especially close and they do not read each other's books, Drabble describes the situation as "normal sibling rivalry" and Byatt says it has been "terribly overstated by gossip columnists" and that the sisters "always have liked each other on the bottom line."
-Byatt is an agnostic and a grandmother.
-She is interested in snooker.
+Byatt's relationship with her sister Margaret Drabble was sometimes strained due to the presence of autobiographical elements in both their writing.
+While their relationship was no longer especially close and they did not read each other's books, Drabble described the situation as "normal sibling rivalry" and Byatt said it had been "terribly overstated by gossip columnists."
+Byatt was an agnostic, though she maintained an affinity for Quaker services.
+She enjoyed watching snooker, tennis, and football.

+Byatt lived primarily in Putney, and died at home on 16 November 2023, at the age of 87.

 Influences

-Byatt has been influenced by Henry James and George Eliot as well as Emily Dickinson, T. S. Eliot, Coleridge, Tennyson and Robert Browning, in merging realism and naturalism with fantasy.
-She is not an admirer of the Brontë family, admitting to finding their "joint imagination absolutely appalling".
-Nor does she like Christina Rossetti.
-She is ambivalent about D. H. Lawrence and also stated: "I don't like the English gentlemanly high-church sort of refined person, except for George Herbert, who is perfect and unexpected".
-She had learnt Jane Austen off before her teens.

-In her books, Byatt alludes to, and builds upon, themes from Romantic and Victorian literature.
+Byatt was influenced by Henry James and George Eliot as well as Emily Dickinson, T. S. Eliot, Samuel Taylor Coleridge, Tennyson and Robert Browning, in merging realism and naturalism with fantasy.
+She was not an admirer of the Brontë family, nor did she like Christina Rossetti.
+She was ambivalent about D. H. Lawrence.
+She knew Jane Austen's work "off by heart" before her teens.
+In her books, Byatt alluded to, and built upon, themes from Romantic and Victorian literature.
 She cited art historian John Gage's book on the theory of colour as one of her favourite books to reread.
-Frank Kermode she regarded as "writing criticism about a literature that one might hope to add things to.
-In a way, what Kermode said William Golding and Lawrence Durrell were doing was more important to me than what Golding or Durrell were doing", Byatt said in her interview for The Paris Reviews "The Art of Fiction" series.

 Writing

 Fiction

-Byatt wrote a lot whilst attending boarding school but had most of it burnt before she left.
+Byatt wrote a lot while attending boarding school but had most of it burnt before she left.